ZacharieGignac/roomos-macros-extension/README.md

 - Help panel
   - Right‑click on an xAPI path (e.g., `xapi.Command.Audio.Diagnostics.Advanced.Run`) → “xAPI: Show Help for Symbol”.
-  - Opens a themed panel with the node kind, access, roles, description, and a parameter table.
+  - Opens a panel with the node kind, access, roles, description, and a parameter table.

 - Insert stubs
   - Right‑click → “xAPI: Insert Stub”, or run it from the Command Palette.